Filing Your Return -> Donations Tax Credit -> Donation Tax Credit Rates -> 2017 Rates

 Our Tax Calculators include a calculation for the super tax credit, and indicate if the donations tax credit is not fully utilized.

-Note that donations can be carried forward for up to 5 years, but the First-time Donor Super Credit will not apply in a subsequent year, unless none of the donation has already been claimed.
+Note that donations can be carried forward for up to 5 years, but the First-time Donor Super Credit will not apply in a subsequent year, unless none of the donation has already been claimed, and will not apply after 2017.
 The tax credit rate for carried-forward donations when claimed in a subsequent year will be the rates in effect for that year.

 Tax Tip: It is usually best to claim all donations on the tax return of one spouse.
 See our Donation Tax Credit article for more information on this.